How to Make Amazing Hard-Boiled Eggs That Are Easy to Peel

 Both parts of the egg—the yolk and the white—are rich in proteins.
 Those proteins are made up of chains of amino acids that normally come in compact, folded units.
 When those amino acids are exposed to heat or chemicals, they change form or become denatured.
 That means the bonds that held the protein together are now broken.

-The newly denatured proteins unfurls and seeks other denatured proteins.
+The newly denatured proteins unfurl and seek other denatured proteins.
 Next, they link together to form a three-dimensional matrix.
 In cooking terms, that means the egg white and yolk are turning from translucent and gelatinous to solid.
 This same process happens in fish, chicken, and meat.

 The higher the temperature and the more heat you apply, the more tightly denatured proteins enmesh themselves, forcing out any water.
 That's why overcooking an egg or a piece of meat causes it to become dry and rubbery.
 In order to perfect your hard-boiled eggs, you need to apply heat gradually and gently.